Airbus trims A350 output, quarterly loss worse than expected | Malay Mail

-PARIS, July 30 — Europe’s Airbus announced a new cut in production of its marquee A350 jet today as it swung to a larger-than-expected second-quarter loss in the face of global pandemic.
+PARIS, July 31 ― Europe's Airbus announced a new cut in production of its marquee A350 jet yesterday as it swung to a larger-than-expected second-quarter loss in the face of the global pandemic.

-The planemaker also said it hoped to avoid consuming cash in the second half of the year after a second-quarter outflow of €4.4 billion as deliveries tumbled because of the collapse in air travel caused by the coronavirus.
+But boosting its shares, which closed up almost 2 per cent, the planemaker also said it hoped to avoid consuming cash in the second half of the year after a smaller-than-expected second-quarter outflow of €4.4 billion (RM22.16 billion) as deliveries tumbled due to the coronavirus crisis.

 “We believe it is going to be a long and slow recovery,” Chief Executive Guillaume Faury told reporters, adding that travel was picking up but more slowly than previously expected.